cao13jf/CShaperApp/README.md

            |--******
        |--*** : (some folders that can be cloned from this repository are not listed here)
     ```
-2. Inside the GUI app, `test_edt.py` and `shape_analysis.py` should be able to run consecutively after receiving the
+2. Inside the GUI app, `combine_slice.py`, `test_edt.py` and `shape_analysis.py` should be able to run independently or
-parameters. s
+consecutively after receiving the parameters.